Humidifier: Humidifiers

 Printers and paper manufacturers use humidifiers to prevent shrinkage and paper curl.
 Humidifiers are needed in cold storage rooms to preserve the freshness of food against the dryness caused by hot temperatures.
 Art museums use humidifiers to protect sensitive works of art, especially in exhibition galleries, where they combat the dryness caused by heating for the comfort of visitors during winter.

 Natural humidifiers

-Natural humidifiers don't use or need a demineralization filter because they water is slowly evaporated which leaves the mineral deposit at the bottom of the container.
-However, natural humidifiers raise the humidity very slowly even if their water surface area is big.
+Natural humidifiers don't use or need a demineralization filter because the water is slowly evaporated which leaves the mineral deposit at the bottom of the container.
+However, natural humidifiers raise the humidity very slowly even if their water surface area is large.